Egbert-Azure/stockfish-cluster/README.md

 </ul>
 64 bit recommended to ensure highest performance.
 A mix of different SBC is not a problem.
 However, MPI tuning and/or network switch tuning might be necessary.

-I will show how to build a raspberry Pi cluster with a cluster version of Stockfish.
+I will show how to build a raspberry Pi cluster (SBC) with a cluster version of Stockfish.
 Stockfish is a free and open-source chess engine, available for various desktop and mobile platforms.
 It can be used in chess software through the Universal Chess Interface (UCI).
 Then we will connect to ChessBase and other UCI software.
 ChessBase is a personal, stand-alone chess database that has become the international standard for top players, from the World Champion to the amateur next door.
 <h2>Message Passing Interface</h2>
 To load balance an engine cluster version I use OpenMPI.
 OpenMPI is an open-source implementation of the Message Passing Interface concept.
 An MPI is a software that connects processes running across multiple computers and allows them to communicate as they run.
 This is what allows a single script to run a job spread across multiple cluster nodes.
 And yes, there is a Stockfish Chess Enginge branch developed with MPI cluster implementation of Stockfish, allowing Stockfish to run on clusters of compute nodes connected with a high-speed network.

 For details docs are linked
-# Setup Stockfish Cluster
+# Setting up SBC Cluster
 Getting ready for a SBC cluster

 see documentation [here](https://github.com/Egbert-Azure/stockfish-cluster/blob/main/setup-cluster/SetupStockfishCluster.md)